clinicalml/ml_mmrf/README.md

-# Machine Learning with data from the Multiple Myeloma Research Foundation
+# Machine Learning with Multiple Myeloma Research Foundation (MMRF) CoMMpass Dataset

+## Overview

+## Data Access
+Access to the MMRF CoMMpass data is through the [MMRF gateway](https://research.themmrf.org/).
+You must first register using your institutional email to receive acess.

+## Methods

+## Data Description

 This repository is organized into <strong>data folders</strong>.
 Each such folder contains code to setup MMRF datasets from various versions of the raw MMRF files.
 The datasets from each data folder may be used in multiple different projects.